- Learn how to perform text classification using PyTorch

 - Distributed training across GPUs

 I am sure you are wondering – why should we use PyTorch for working with text data?
-Let us discuss about some incredible features of PyTorch that makes it different from other frameworks, specially while working with text data.
+Let us discuss some incredible features of PyTorch that makes it different from other frameworks, especially while working with text data.

 1. Dealing with Out of Vocabulary words